Reading from China? This Travel Report contains a YouTube video, which can only be viewed with a VPN!

 Want to get the full context of this article?
-Why not go back to the beginning with My 5: Fudewan Ancient Village Part I.
+Why not go back to the beginning with Travel Report: Fudewan Ancient Village Part I.

 Want to discover more of this fascinating region of China?
 Check out my many travel reports from across Zhejiang Province.

 Want to search further afield?
-No problem, I’ve penned stacks of My 5s from all over China!
+No problem, I’ve penned stacks of travel reports from all over China!

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.